Detailed Guide forGeneral and Operations Managers in California

 Projections of Employment

-In California, the number of General and Operations Managers is expected to grow faster than average growth rate for all occupations.
-Jobs for General and Operations Managers are expected to increase by 16.5 percent, or 41,900 jobs between 2012 and 2022.
+In California, the number of General and Operations Managers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for General and Operations Managers are expected to increase by 15.6 percent, or 42,000 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|